DHT (NYSE:DHT) Upgraded at Zacks Investment Research

-Zacks Investment Research upgraded shares of DHT (NYSE:DHT – Get Rating) from a sell rating to a hold rating in a research report report published on Monday, Zacks.com reports.
+DHT (NYSE:DHT – Get Rating) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a research report issued on Monday, Zacks.com reports.

 According to Zacks, “DHT MARITIME INC., formerly Double Hull Tankers, Inc. operates a fleet of double-hull crude oil tankers on international routes.
 DHT’s modern fleet consists of three Very Large Crude Carriers, two Suezmax tankers and four Aframax tankers.
 DHT intends to pursue a strategy of providing shareholders with a stable and visible distribution and also position the Company to use its incremental cash flow to fund future growth opportunities. “

-Separately, StockNews.com assumed coverage on shares of DHT in a research note on Thursday, March 31st.
-They issued a sell rating on the stock.
-One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and four have assigned a buy rating to the company.
-Based on data from MarketBeat.com, the company has an average rating of Hold and a consensus price target of $7.53.
+Separately, StockNews.com assumed coverage on DHT in a research note on Thursday, March 31st.
+They issued a “sell” rating on the stock.
+One analyst has rated the stock with a sell rating, two have given a hold rating and four have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock presently has an average rating of “Hold” and a consensus target price of $7.53.

-DHT (NYSE:DHT – Get Rating) last released its earnings results on Monday, February 7th.
-The shipping company reported ($0.05) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.09) by $0.04.
-The company had revenue of $49.30 million during the quarter, compared to the consensus estimate of $45.83 million.
+DHT (NYSE:DHT – Get Rating) last announced its earnings results on Monday, February 7th.
+The shipping company reported ($0.05) EPS for the quarter, topping the consensus estimate of ($0.09) by $0.04.
 DHT had a negative return on equity of 3.66% and a negative net margin of 3.89%.
-The firm’s quarterly revenue was down 36.6% on a year-over-year basis.
-During the same quarter in the previous year, the company posted $0.08 earnings per share.
-As a group, equities analysts expect that DHT will post 0.15 earnings per share for the current fiscal year.
+The company had revenue of $49.30 million for the quarter, compared to analysts’ expectations of $45.83 million.
+During the same quarter in the prior year, the business earned $0.08 earnings per share.
+The business’s revenue for the quarter was down 36.6% on a year-over-year basis.
+Equities research analysts forecast that DHT will post 0.15 earnings per share for the current fiscal year.

-The business also recently announced a quarterly dividend, which was paid on Thursday, February 24th.
-Shareholders of record on Thursday, February 17th were paid a $0.02 dividend.
-This represents a $0.08 annualized dividend and a yield of 1.28%.
-The ex-dividend date of this dividend was Wednesday, February 16th.
-DHT’s payout ratio is -100.00%.

-Institutional investors have recently added to or reduced their stakes in the stock.
-Counterpoint Mutual Funds LLC bought a new stake in DHT in the fourth quarter valued at approximately $26,000.
-Price T Rowe Associates Inc. MD bought a new stake in shares of DHT in the 2nd quarter valued at $78,000.
-Verition Fund Management LLC bought a new stake in shares of DHT in the 3rd quarter valued at $78,000.
-Bridgefront Capital LLC acquired a new stake in DHT during the 3rd quarter worth $94,000.
-Finally, First Trust Advisors LP bought a new position in DHT during the fourth quarter worth about $95,000.
-56.97% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in DHT.
+FMR LLC acquired a new stake in shares of DHT in the first quarter valued at approximately $821,000.
+Royal Bank of Canada lifted its position in shares of DHT by 39.8% in the second quarter.
+Royal Bank of Canada now owns 30,648 shares of the shipping company’s stock valued at $199,000 after buying an additional 8,720 shares during the last quarter.
+Morgan Stanley lifted its position in shares of DHT by 411.9% in the second quarter.
+Morgan Stanley now owns 1,140,080 shares of the shipping company’s stock valued at $7,400,000 after buying an additional 917,361 shares during the last quarter.
+Private Advisor Group LLC lifted its position in shares of DHT by 63.8% in the third quarter.
+Private Advisor Group LLC now owns 26,655 shares of the shipping company’s stock valued at $174,000 after buying an additional 10,383 shares during the last quarter.
+Finally, U.S. Capital Wealth Advisors LLC acquired a new stake in DHT during the 3rd quarter worth approximately $789,000.
+56.97% of the stock is owned by institutional investors.

 DHT Holdings, Inc, through its subsidiaries, owns and operates crude oil tankers primarily in Monaco, Singapore, and Norway.
 As of March 17, 2022, it had a fleet of 26 very large crude carriers with a capacity of 8,043,657 deadweight tons.
 The company was incorporated in 2005 and is headquartered in Hamilton, Bermuda.